Thavarshan/secret-loader/README.md

 # Secrets Loader 🔐

-**EnvSecrets** is a script to load environment variables from secret stores like AWS SSM and CloudFormation directly into your `.env` file.
+**Secrets-Loader** is a script to load environment variables from secret stores like AWS SSM and CloudFormation directly into your `.env` file.
 This tool simplifies the management of environment variables by securely fetching secrets for local development, testing, and production environments, ensuring sensitive data stays out of version control.

 ---